pdzaffina/blog/_posts/2026-03-04-Bill-and-Ted.md

 Before you open a text editor, just write a paragraph about who this person is and how they think.
 Don't worry about structure yet.

 For Socrates it might go something like: *"He believed he knew nothing, which made him the wisest person in the room.
 He never told anyone what to think.
-He just asked questions -- precise, uncomfortable, relentless questions -- until you either found the truth yourself or realized you didn't understand what you thought you understood.
+He just asked questions; precise, uncomfortable, relentless questions; until you either found the truth yourself or realized you didn't understand what you thought you understood.
 He called himself a midwife.
 He didn't create ideas.
 He helped you birth them."*

 That's your raw material.
 Now structure it.